 In addition to the tax-saving benefits, this type of company structure offers reduced financial risk to shareholders because, as a distinct legal entity, the business itself is responsible for its own liabilities.
 In the event of insolvency or being sued, the financial liability of company shareholders is limited to the money they have paid, or agreed to pay, for their company shares, which is often just £1.

-The added status of running your business as a limited by shares company will also give you greater competitive advantage than operating as a sole trader.
+The added status of running your business as a limited by shares company will also give you a greater competitive advantage than operating as a sole trader.
 Due to the requirement to disclose corporate information on the public register at Companies House, a limited company structure will lend professional credibility to you and your business, help to build trust and improve your reputation, and provide access to clients who work exclusively with incorporated businesses.

 Private company limited by guarantee